joakin/markdown-folder-to-html/README.md

 giving you the ability to organize files both in the filesystem and in the generated HTML site.

+Also, the root `index.md` file will always show up at the beginning of the index.

 ## Why

 After quite a lot of research, I couldn't find a simple and straightforward